Master's Programme in Mathematics

 Knowledge equivalent to to the following two courses is a specific requirement:

 Or equivalent to the books "Principles of mathematical analysis" by W. Rudin and "Abstract Algebra", 3rd Edition by D.S.
 Dummit and R.M.
 Foote.

-Provide the names and contact details of two people who can act as an academic reference in support of your application upon request.
+In the summary form, provide the names and contact details of two people who can act as academic references in support of your application upon request.
 An academic reference could be from, for example

 - A personal tutor or former teacher in case you are currently studying (or have recently finished studying in the last 3 years).